 Hens known as late molters will lay eggs on average for 12 to 14 months before they begin to molt.

 Late molters are generally the better laying hens and they will often have a more raggedy and tattered appearance during their molt.

 Hens known as early molters sometimes begin to molt after only a few of months of egg production.

-One thing interesting about one of the hens in the above photo, is that she has an unusual loss of feathers across her back.
+One thing interesting about one of the hens in the photo below is that she has an unusual loss of feathers across her back.
 Below I’ve enlarge a portion of the image and added an arrow so you can see it better.

-Her feathers will probably grow back in time if she can manage to stay away from the one rooster that is left.
+Her feathers will probably grow back in time if she can manage to stay away from the rooster.